 N.B.
 We recommend to any person who has commenced dialysis treatment or has recently had a transplant to wait 12 months before becoming a Kidney Care or Peer Support Volunteer.
 This does not preclude them from becoming involved in other forms of volunteering for Kidney Health Australia if they so desire.

 Would you like to assist with operating/participating in short term projects - such as events, campaigns and focus groups, fundraising initiatives or health service delivery initiatives.

-Are you interested in participating in short term projects related to your individual course of study?
-These offers are very welcome.
+Are you interested in helping with short term projects related to your individual course of study?
+These offers are welcome.
 Typically, student volunteers are completing courses in medicine, social work or health promotion.
-You may or may not gain course credit for their participation depending on your abilities and projects undertaken.
-Available roles will depend on the state in which you live.
+You may or may not gain course credit for participation, depending on your abilities and projects undertaken.

 Thank you for your support and contribution to our fundraising efforts!